Skip to main content

 send_whatsapp_message (writes outbox)

-Inbound WhatsApp signatures are verified against the 360dialog HMAC; rate-limited per IP (500 req/min) before signature verification, then per (tenant, customer phone) (30 req/min) post-verification.
+Inbound WhatsApp signatures are HMAC-verified; rate-limited per IP (500 req/min) before signature verification, then per (tenant, customer phone) (30 req/min) post-verification.

 WhatsApp outbound send is paused.
-The send_whatsapp_message tool persists the agent reply into messages + writes the WhatsApp outbox row, but the actual 360dialog network send is mocked today.
-Real send re-activates once Meta Business Manager verification clears for your tenant (Phase 4b).
+The send_whatsapp_message tool persists the agent reply into messages + writes the WhatsApp outbox row, but the actual network send is mocked today.
+Real send re-activates once WhatsApp Business verification clears for your tenant.
 Inbound + dashboard reply remain available throughout.

 The router → sub-agent shape

-The router is a single classification call against gemini-2.5-flash-lite with a short prompt.
+The router is a single classification call against a small, fast model with a short prompt.
 It outputs one of ~10 intent slugs:

 • greeting · faq · new_lead_inquiry · existing_lead_update · booking · reschedule_or_cancel · human_request · complaint · spam_or_unrelated · out_of_scope